fonsp/Pluto.jl/README.md

 <br >

 You don't need to know HTML to use it!
 The [PlutoUI package](https://github.com/fonsp/PlutoUI.jl) contains basic inputs like sliders and buttons.
-Pluto's interactivity is very easy to use, you will learn more from the sample notebooks inside Pluto!
+Pluto's interactivity is very easy to use, you will learn more from the featured notebooks inside Pluto!

 But for those who want to dive deeper - you can use HTML, JavaScript and CSS to write your own widgets!
 Custom update events can be fired by dispatching a `new CustomEvent("input")`, making it compatible with the [`viewof` operator of observablehq](https://observablehq.com/@observablehq/a-brief-introduction-to-viewof).
-Have a look at the JavaScript sample notebook inside Pluto!
+Have a look at the JavaScript featured notebook inside Pluto!

 <br >